 ABOUT ME

-When I'm not taking photos, or hiking in a national park, you can almost certainly find me playing golf, watching a sci-fi TV show, or making a loaf of sourdough bread.
+When I'm not taking photos, you can find me hiking in a national park (38 out of 63 down!), playing golf, watching a sci-fi TV show, or struggling to make a loaf of sourdough bread.